ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

     specified in `inReplyTo.hash-alg`
 * topicId
   - the `topicId` is very long (greater than 4096 octets)
-  - a topic is specified, but an `inReplyTo` or `replaces` field refers to a message outside of the topic
 * expires
-  - refers to a date more than a year in the past
+  - refers to a date more than a year in the past (only possible with absolute expiration)
-  - refers to a date more than a year in the future
+  - refers to a date more than a year in the future (possible with both relative and absolute expiration)
 * lastSeen
   - is empty, but the sender has previously sent messages in the room
   - results in a loop